Fed Up With Back Talk? Here's How to Respond to Your Child

 It's also important to remember that your child's frontal cortex, which regulates his emotions, is extremely underdeveloped, says Dr. Markham.
 Sure, it's easy for your child to behave when he's happy.
 But when he gets upset, he's unable to control his emotions, so the resulting disrespect is tough for him to keep in check.

 Concerned about disrespectful behavior?
 Check out these 7 Signs Your Kid is a Brat.

 Instead of flying off the handle at your child, follow these steps to dealing with disrespect, advise Dr. Markham and Hicks:

 It can be tempting to respond to disrespectful words with anger: "Don't you dare say that again, young man!
 Go straight to your room!"
 The problem is that our aggressiveness escalates the power struggle.
 "We always feel we have to meet aggression with aggressive words ourselves," says Dr. Markham.
 "We think it will improve the situation, but it actually inflames it, making our children feel like they were right to use those words with us."
 If you want to raise a calm child, you'll need to stay calm first.

 Change your attitude by understanding that back talk is a sign that your child is upset and needs your help, rather than a personal attack.
 Instead, empathize: "I know that you don't want to clean up your toys right now.
 You wish you could keep on playing forever."

 - Set a Respectful Limit

-Let your child know that it's OK to be angry, but it's not OK to sass you: "You must be very upset if you're speaking to me that way.
+Let your child know that it's okay to be angry, but it's not okay to sass you: "You must be very upset if you're speaking to me that way.
 That's not the way we speak in this house."